althonos/pyhmmer/docs/performance.rst

 Although the threaded mode removes the potential I/O bottleneck, it only works for a sufficiently large number of targets (:math:`1000 \times n_{cpus}`).
-To achieve true parallelism, pyHMMER improves on the threaded mode by switching the worker thread logic.
+To achieve true parallelism, PyHMMER improves on the threaded mode by switching the worker thread logic.
 Target sequences are pre-fetched in memory before looping over the queries, and are passed by reference to all the worker threads.
 Each worker then receives a HMM from the main thread, and process the entirety of